-Rule 172 Applicants, assignees.
-Reissue applications must be signed and sworn to by the inventors if they be living, and must be accompanied by the written assent of all assignees, if any, owning an undivided interest in the patent.
-If the inventor is dead, a reissue application may be made by the assignee of the entire interest.
+Rule 172.
+Applicants, assignees.
+Reissue applications must be signed and sworn to by the inventors except as otherwise provided (see rules 42, 43, 47), and must be accompanied by the written assent of all assignees, if any, owning an undivided interest in the patent, but a reissue application may be made and sworn to by the assignee of the entire interest if the application does not seek to enlarge the scope of the claims of the original patent.